-Though many modem critics deny that Solomon wrote the book of Ecclesiastes, I believe that a strong case can be made for the his authorship.
+Though many modem critics deny that Solomon wrote the book of Ecclesiastes, I believe that a strong case can be made for his authorship.
 In this book, the wisest king of Israel explored the various avenues that men pursue in their quest for happiness.

 On Riches Kept

-Of special interest in this connection is the fact that this inspired passage suggests that those who hoard money rather than using it wisely as stewards of Heaven’s kingdom are said to be afflicted with sorrow and sickness.
-There is real truth in this.
+This inspired passage suggests that those who hoard money rather than using it wisely as stewards of Heaven’s kingdom will be afflicted with sorrow and sickness.

 Covetousness and Physical Health

-Some years ago, Dr. Irene Hickman, an associate professor of psychology at California State University, prepared a report based upon hundreds of case studies reported in various medical journals.
+Some years ago, Dr. Irene Hickman, an associate professor of psychology at California State University, prepared a report based on hundreds of case studies reported in various medical journals.
 Dr. Hickman declared that nine out of ten illnesses in this country are money related.

 She stated that “economic insecurity and preoccupation with making more and more money is a national illness within itself.”
-Professor Hickman asserted that the average income in America is adequate to house, clothe, and feed our families, but our citizenry is obsessed with wanting more and more luxuries.
+Professor Hickman asserted that the average income in America is adequate to house, clothe, and feed our families.
+But our citizenry is obsessed with wanting more and more luxuries.

 In his fascinating book, None Of These Diseases, Dr. S. I. McMillen tells the story of John D. Rockefeller.
 As a youngster, Rockefeller was a strong and husky farm lad.
 But he drove himself to make money.

-His income was $1 million a week but his digestion was so bad that he could eat only milk and crackers.
+His income was $1 million a week, but his digestion was so bad that he could eat only milk and crackers.
 He was despised by many, upon whom he had trampled in his climb to success.
 He was immersed in anxiety.
 He couldn’t sleep.
 He was a wreck.

 But something dramatic happened.
 One night it suddenly dawned upon Mr. Rockefeller that he could take none of his treasures with him to the grave.
-After all, shrouds have no pockets.
+After all, funeral shrouds have no pockets.

 So he made the decision to start helping others with his great fortune.
 He poured millions of dollars into hospitals, universities, and missions.
 He became interested in the underprivileged.
 He provided vast sums for medical research.
 His contributions aided in the discovery of penicillin.
 His focus of interest turned from inward to outward.

-As a result of his change of disposition, something marvelous began to occur in the physical life of John D. Rockefeller.
+As a result of this change in disposition, something marvelous began to occur in the physical life of John D. Rockefeller.
 He could sleep again.
 His digestion improved.
 Rockefeller actually began to enjoy living.

 Christ Teaching on Covetousness

-One cannot reflect upon these truths without thinking of a case chronicled in one of the Lord’s parables (Lk.
+There was an interesting case chronicled in one of the Lord’s parables (Lk.
 12:16ff).
 It had to do with a certain rich man whose land produced such a bountiful harvest that his barns could not contain it.